Renmin University of China: School Song

 The school song of Renmin University of China has gone through multiple versions, including the "Song of Northern Shaanxi Public School" created in Yan'an in 1937, "The School Song of North China Associated University" in Shanxi-Chahar-Hebei border area in 1937, and "School Song of North China University" in Zhengding, Hebei in 1948, "Song of Renmin University of China" written by Wu Yuzhang, "Song of Renmin University of China" written by Cheng Fangwu, and "Song of Renmin University of China" written by Ji Baocheng.

-"The Song of Renmin University of China", written by Ji Baocheng, was identified as the school song in 2007, replacing the old school song that has been adopted since 1980 with a strong political color.
+"The Song of Renmin University of China", written by Ji Baocheng, was identified as the school song in 2007, replacing the old school song that has been adopted since 1980 with strong political overtones.

 In 2017, "Song of Northern Shaanxi Public School" was identified as the representative school song of Renmin University of China.

 Rankings and reputation

-Renmin University, along with Nanjing University became the first batch of elite institutions in China to drop out of all international rankings.
-The University is selected as a pilot program to test a new system of local rankings that reflect “Chinese characteristics” and are representative of their Chinese traits.
+In 2022, Renmin University, along with Nanjing University, became the first batch of elite institutions in China to drop out of all international rankings.
+The university was selected as a pilot program to test a new system of local rankings that reflect "Chinese characteristics" and are representative of their Chinese traits.
 It is expected that more Chinese institutions will drop out of international rankings as China aims to create its own benchmark for elite institutions.

-However, in 2015, the Chinese University Alumni Association (CUAA) in partnership with China Education Center considered it 5th among all Chinese universities.
+In 2015, the Chinese University Alumni Association (CUAA) in partnership with China Education Center ranked it 5th among all Chinese universities.
 The Times Higher Education World University Rankings 2014 placed Renmin 5th in China (after Peking, Tsinghua, University of Science and Technology of China, and Fudan), 13th in emerging countries, 32nd in Asia, and inside the top 250 in the world.

 In 2020, the QS World University Rankings had the university as one of the top 300 worldwide for academic reputation and employer reputation.
 Renmin graduates are highly desired in China and worldwide, with its Graduate Employability rankings placed in the top 181–190 universities globally and a crop of high-achieving graduates every year, according to the 2022 QS Graduate Employability Rankings.